-Table 3: Results on multiple sequence alignment.
+Table 2: Results on protein sequence alignment.

-Table 3 shows the results, with each row representing a different utility function and all raw scores again normalized between 0 and 100.
-Each cells represents the mean over 5 instances (there was little variance in the scores in this domain).
-Again we see the same pattern of performance.
-BUGSY performs very well when time is important and surpasses the other algorithms when balancing between cost and time.
-It does fall short of A when cost is paramount, due to its inadmissible heuristic.
+Table 2 shows the results, with each row representing a different utility function and all raw scores again normalized between 0 and 100.
+Each cell represents the mean over the 5 instances (there was little variance in the scores in this domain).
+Again we see BUGSY performing well over a variety of time/cost trade-offs, even holding its own against greedy and A at the two ends of the spectrum.
+The anytime algorithms fail to match its performance, despite our clairvoyant termination policy.